dotzSimplicity/test/README.md

-# test
+# python testing
-just a test with github
+This is the branch where i attempt to test Python with GitHub Codespaces